Mohammed-Alnemari/cen214b/Labs.md

 SSH (Secure SHell) is a method of remotely connecting to and running commands on another computer (“remote” meaning something far away, so we are connecting to a computer far away).
 It can be accessed using the ssh command in a shell (like the Mac Terminal).
 It lets you access the resources of another computer that you may not have on your own computer.
 However, you cannot use SSH without an Internet connection.
 Cornell makes Ubuntu computers available to computer science students, which you can access remotely with SSH.

-How to SSH is explained in Part 1b.

 Windows does not come with an SSH client, which means you will need to install one on your computer if you are a Windows user.
 The we suggest Git (or Cygwin).
 Git lets you use the basic Linux commands that you'll need for this class.
 Cygwin puts a full UNIX environment (or close to it) but it has more overhead and you do not need it.